NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 The sections below review sample CDL fragments and explain how the various attributes are used to document the contents of this file.

 Here's a CDL fragment for a 2-m temperature field.
 (Output is captured from the application Panoply.
-All attributes that follow the variable declaration are associated with the variable.)
+All attributes that follow the variable declaration are associated with that variable.)

 ::